l7mp/stunner/examples/kurento-one2one-call/README.md

 Kubernetes.
 As media servers are now ephemeral and disposable, running in ordinary Kubernetes pods, it is easy to replicate and scale the media plane with automated tools.

-The below command will scale the media server pool in the [Kurento demo](#demo) deployment to 20 instances and again, automatic health-checks and load-balancing should just work as expected.
+The below command will scale the Kurento media server pool to 20 instances and again, automatic health-checks and load-balancing should just work as expected.

 ```console
 $ kubectl scale deployment kms --replicas=20